Indiana University Indianapolis

 --Debbie, Tyler's mother

-IUPUI is a stimulating and still somewhat sheltered environment loaded with social benefits.
+IU Indianapolis is a stimulating and still somewhat sheltered environment loaded with social benefits.
 SITE students have a chance to mature in some of the same ways that college students mature during those years, among their same-age peers.
 A taste of the college experience has motivated our second son and is helping to orient him in the work decisions he's now facing.
-The IUPUI-SITE staff have been very flexible in responding to his needs AND desires.
+The IU Indianapolis-SITE staff have been very flexible in responding to his needs AND desires.
 He eats up being treated as an adult and is gradually recognizing and assuming adult responsibilities, as possible.

 --Nancy Connor and Glenn Halberstadt